lsst-tstn/tstn-004/index.rst

 Startup procedure
 -----------------

-At the end of the day, before observations starts, most CSCs will be unconfigured and in ``STANDBY`` state.
+At the end of the day, before observations starts, most telescope-related CSCs will be unconfigured and in ``STANDBY`` state.
 The first step in starting up the system is to enable all CSCs.
 Putting a CSC in the ``ENABLED`` state requires the transition from ``STANDBY`` to ``DISABLED`` and then from ``DISABLED`` to ``ENABLED``.
 When transitioning from ``STANDBY`` to ``DISABLED`` it is possible to provide a ``settingsToApply`` that selects a configuration for the CSC.
 Some CSCs won't need any settings while others will.
-It is possible to check what are the available settings by looking at the ``settingVersions`` event.
+It is possible to check what are the available settings by looking at the ``settingVersions`` event in the EFD, using Chronograf.
 Alternatively, it is also possible to let the high level control scripts to decide which configuration to use.
 In most cases, when performing regular operations, the auto-selection algorithm should be used.

 To get started with it, make sure to open jupyter lab, navigate to the `~/develop/ts_notebooks/` folder nad create a directory with your username in that